mlhartme/pommes/README.md

 a database, you can search when a given dependency as used.

 Technically, Pommes is a command line tool that maintains a database with project metadata.
 Pommes can:
-* crawl directories, svn, github, bitbucket, gitea or artifactory and add matching projects to the database
+* index repositories (e.g. github or github) to fill it's database
 * search the database by coordinates, dependencies, scm location, etc.
-* perform (bulk-) scm operations, e.g. checkout all projects that match a query.
+* perform (bulk-) checkouts for all projects that match a query.

-Pommes supports Maven projects with a pom.xml file, php projects with a composer.json file, and projects defined with by Pommes-Json.
+Pommes detects addition metadata for Maven projects with a pom.xml file and php projects with a composer.json file.
-Php support is very basic.

-The name Pommes stands for "many poms".
+The name Pommes stands for "many poms", "project mess", or a german word for french fries.

 [Changes](https://github.com/mlhartme/pommes/blob/master/CHANGELOG.md)

-## Name

-stands for "many poms", "project mess", and a german word for french fries.

 ## See also